-Source: Environmental Protection Agency (EPA), 2019 AOI - Leavenworth County, KS hotter temperatures impact air quality throughout the Kansas City region.
+Source: Environmental Protection Agency (EPA), 2019 AQI -Leavenworth County, KS gas emissions and stormwater runoff.

-Communities can mitigate the heat island effect by decreasing impervious surfaces such as conventional rooftops, parking lots, streets and highways.
-Conventional development practices pose significant public health threats, increase energy demand, elevate ozone levels, increase greenhouse gas emissions and stormwater runoff.
 Reducing existing and new impervious areas will become more critical as the need to cool cities increase.

 In the Kansas City region, the coalition Climate Action KC was formed, consisting of elected officials and community leaders from the area.
 This coalition works to decrease greenhouse gasses, improve climate resilience, invigorate the economy, promote public health and improve the quality of life for residents throughout the region.